testflows/TestFlows-WebSite/source/handbook/index.md

 > your case.

 Each requirement must be given a unique name.
-The most common convention is to start with the SRS number as a prefix followed by a dot separated name.
+The most common convention is to start with the SRS number as a prefix, followed by a dot separated name.
 The `.` separator serves to implicitly group the requirements.
 It is usually best to combine the grouping with the corresponding document sections.

 For example, we can create `Options` section where we would add requirements for the supported options.
-Then all the requirements in this sections would have `RQ.SRS001-CU.LS.Options.` prefix.
+Then all the requirements in this section would have `RQ.SRS001-CU.LS.Options.` prefix.